 Mental health counselors, social workers, and medical professionals (doctors, nurses, and others with state licenses) who can be found at counseling centers, health centers, health care or social service agencies, hospitals, and clinics.

-Yes, if the Institute receives an anonymous report of sexual assault, it will conduct an inquiry into the matter.
-This may limit the Institute’s ability to conduct an effective inquiry and take action concerning the report.
+Yes, if the College receives an anonymous report of sexual assault, it will conduct an inquiry into the matter.
+This may limit the College's ability to conduct an effective inquiry and take action concerning the report.